gdalcengio/react-gunpla-garage/README.md

 Pipeline set up to run jenkins file stage when any branch is pushed.

+- Currently broken, plugin configuration UI does not match with documentation

 ## Jest

 - Learned that create-react-app ships with jest